single-cell-data/TileDB-SOMA/util/v1/README.md

 # Status

 * This is a prototype version of the ingestor.
-* It's known to work with a particular raw 10X data file.
+* It's known to work with a particular raw 10X data file: `../../data/10x-pbmc-multiome-v1.0/subset_100_100.h5ad`.
-* It does not support cellxgene data files.
+* It is not known support cellxgene data files.

 # Running the v1 code